thevoid12/braincells/databases/connection_pool.md

 This ensures:
 - **Idle connections don’t waste resources** for too long.
 - **Long-lived connections don’t become stale** and are refreshed periodically.

-Would you like help tuning these settings based on your workload?